The sooner you report fraud or identity theft, the faster Park Bank, other financial institutions and the authorities can take steps to assist you.

 - Any pattern associated with various foreign or domestic fraud trends.

-If we suspect fraudulent ATM or debit card use, you will receive an automated phone call or text to validate the legitimacy of the transaction.
+If we suspect fraudulent ATM or debit card use, you will receive an automated text or phone call from an Interactive Voice Response (IVR) system identified as the Park Bank fraud service center to validate the legitimacy of the transaction.
 You participation in responding to our call is critical to prevent potential risk and avoid restrictions that mat be placed on the use of your card. here is what you can expect when we are attempting to validate a suspicious transaction:

-- An automated call will ask you to verify recent transaction activity on your card
+- An automated text or call will ask you to verify recent transaction activity on your card

 - You will be provided a toll-free number to call should you have additional questions